 Hitting the trails with your dog is a wonderful way to explore the great outdoors and reap the benefits of being outside and physically active.
-Hiking not only provides your dog with much needed exercise, but also gives their noses and brains a work out too.
+Hiking not only provides your dog with much-needed exercise but also gives their noses and brains a workout too.
 Plus, studies have shown that spending time outside surrounded by green space reduces human stress levels1 and has other medical benefits.

 Going on an adventure together as a team builds the bond you share with your dog and makes your relationship stronger.
-Before you take your dog on a hike or on a longer backpacking or camping trip, take these steps to ensure your pup’s safety while on the trail and you can reap the benefits of a fun trip together.
+Before you take your dog on a hike or on a longer backpacking or camping trip, take these steps to ensure your pup’s safety while on the trail so you can reap the benefits of a fun trip together.

 Getting Prepared to Hike with Your Dog